Recursive algorithm for constructing antisymmetric fermionic states in first quantization mapping: Complexity and comparison with other algorithms

-The cost of sorting-based antisymmetrization methods is governed by the number of integer comparators required by the chosen sorting algorithm, with each comparator requiring $8\eta+O(1)$ $T$-gates \cite{Berry2018a}.
-Moreover, each comparator is associated to $\eta$ \textsc{cswap} gates, requiring $\eta$ additional Toffolis to implement.
-The equivalent cost in our algorithm is the multi-controlled $C^\eta X$ gates required to uncompute the ancilla qubits, each with an associated \textsc{cswap} gate.
-Introducing $\eta-1$ additional ancilla qubits initialized in the $|0\rangle$ state, each $C^\eta X$ operation can be implemented with precisely $8(\eta-1)$ $T$-gates \cite{PhysRevA.87.042302}.
-Utilizing mid-circuit measurements and feed-forward, this cost can be further reduced to $4(\eta-1)$ $T$-gates per $C^\eta X$ operation \cite{PhysRevA.87.022328}.
-Hence, it makes sense to attempt a more precise comparison between the number of comparators required by sorting-based antisymmetrization methods and the number of $C^\eta X$ gates employed in our approach.
-Assuming that odd-even mergesort is used and the number of sorted integers must be padded to a power of two, the number of comparators required to sort $N$ integers is precisely
+The cost of sorting-based antisymmetrization methods is governed by the number of integer comparators required by the chosen sorting algorithm, with each comparator requiring $8k+O(1)$ $T$-gates \cite{Berry2018a}.
+Moreover, each comparator is associated to $k$ \textsc{cswap} gates, requiring $4k$ additional $T$-gates to implement, for a total cost of $12k+O(1)$ $T$-gates per integer comparison.
+The equivalent cost in our algorithm arises from the multi-controlled $C^k X$ gates required to uncompute the ancilla qubits, each with an associated \textsc{cswap} gate.
+Introducing $k-1$ additional ancilla qubits initialized in the $|0\rangle$ state, each $C^k X$ operation can be implemented with precisely $8(k-1)$ $T$-gates \cite{PhysRevA.87.042302}.
+Utilizing mid-circuit measurements and feed-forward, this cost can be further reduced to $4(k-1)$ $T$-gates per $C^k X$ operation \cite{PhysRevA.87.022328}.
+Combined with the cost of $k$ \textsc{cswap} gates, our algorithm requires $8k-4$ $T$-gates for each particle swap and uncomputation of the associated ancilla qubit.

+Any exact implementation of the $C^kX$ gate requires at least $k$ $T$-gates \cite{Beverland_2020}.
+Alternately, one can implement a unitary that is within error $\epsilon_d$ in diamond distance of the desired $C^kX$ gate with at most $O(\log(1/\epsilon_d))$ $T$-gates \cite{Gosset:2025rjo}.
+The only non-Clifford gate required to construct this approximate unitary is a $C^jX$ gate where $j=\lceil\log_2(1/\epsilon_d)\rceil+3$.
+Utilizing this approach, our algorithm can be implemented with $4(k+j-1)$ $T$-gates for each particle swap and associated $C^kX$ gate.
+Clearly, this approach is only useful when $k>j$.
+While it could be advantageous for systems with very large numbers of single-particle states per particle, we will not consider this implementation further in this work.